Zirconium233/HybridFusion/README.md

             "dir_B": "./data/MSRS/test/ir"},
 }
 ```
-Run the code (no need for fixed seed, +- 0.02 on VIF and Qabf)
+Run the code (no need for fixed seed, +- 0.02 on VIF and Qabf(MSRS), Zero-shot performance on other tasks might be a little instability, but overall it is stable)
 ```
 python train_ycbcr.py
 ```